-A grant is a form of aid based on need.
-It does not have to be repaid.
+A grant is a form of financial aid that is considered “free money” and therefore does not need to be repaid.
 Students must demonstrate financial need to be considered for the following grants.

 For Undergraduate Students

-- Federal Supplemental Educational Opportunity Grant (SEOG) is a federal grant program available to matriculated undergraduate students who demonstrate extreme financial need, with priority to Pell recipients with a zero expected family contribution (EFC).
-The SEOG grants at Southern range from $200 to $500 per academic year.
+- Federal Supplemental Educational Opportunity Grant (SEOG) is a grant program available to matriculated undergraduate students who demonstrate extreme financial need, with priority to full time Pell recipients with a zero expected family contribution (EFC).
+The SEOG grants at Southern range from $200 to $1000 per academic year.
 Funds are limited and depend on Southern's yearly allocations.

 For Graduate Students